 A partial foot prosthesis replaces the function of the anatomical foot when part of the foot has been amputated.
 This can range from a few toes to the majority of the foot.
 In order to properly restore the function of the missing portion of the foot, the prosthesis must provide a proper lever arm in order to allow the patient to maintain a proper gait pattern and avoid unnecessary falls.
 This is usually accomplished by fabricating a solid material, also known as a toe filler, that replaces any amputated section of the foot along with a rigid arch support that replaces the function of the natural lever arm of the anatomical foot.

-A trans-tibial prosthesis replaces the function of the anatomical foot, ankle, and lower section of the leg, up to the knee.
-Trans-tibial prostheses must address the missing ankle joint and replace its function through the design and fabrication of the prosthesis.
+A trans-tibial prosthesis (below-knee prosthetics) replaces the function of the anatomical foot, ankle, and lower section of the leg, up to the knee.
+The below-the-knee prosthetic must address the missing ankle joint and replace its function through the design and fabrication of the prosthesis.
 Trans-tibial prostheses usually consist of a custom fabricated prosthetic socket, a pylon, and an ankle and/or foot component.
 Prosthetic feet and ankles provide various features depending on the clinical needs of the amputee.
 Types of prosthetic ankles include both single axis and multiaxial designs.
-Examples of prosthetic feet include a very basic design consisting of a solid ankle and cushion heel (SACH foot), flexible keel feet that allow the foot to flex when pressure is applied, energy storing feet that store and return energy during walking, and feet that use microprocessors to control motion of the foot during walking
+Examples of prosthetic feet include a very basic design consisting of a solid ankle and cushion heel (SACH foot), flexible keel feet that allow the foot to flex when pressure is applied, energy-storing feet that store and return energy during walking, and feet that use microprocessors to control motion of the foot during walking.

 A trans-femoral prosthesis replaces the function of the anatomical foot, ankle, lower leg, knee and upper leg, up to the hip.
 Trans-femoral prostheses must